Roasting on the Behmor 1600 Plus

 Most of the roasts we performed were done with the manual method, which seems to be the tried and true way to get faster roast times not achievable through the preset profiles.
 Though the profiles on the Behmor 1600 Plus are a great start, we had difficulty achieving first crack with the presets.
 Don’t let this discourage you from using them for your first few roasts, however.

-The relatively low charge temperatures make for a steep curve – a steep learning curve, that is.
-As many people have noted, a short (less than 1:30) preheating of the chamber on the Behmor tends to speed up roasts a bit.
+The relatively low charge temperatures makes for a steep curve – a steep learning curve, that is.
+As many people have noted, a short (less than 1:30) preheating of the chamber on the Behmor tends to speed up roasts a bit, but not much.
+After many trials, I honestly do not see a benefit in performing this practice, but to each their own.
 To preheat the chamber, start one of the preset profiles, stop it after about a minute, and then carefully insert the drum and chaff collector (we recommend silicon gloves if you choose to do this).

 For my more successful roasts, I chose to use the 1lb preset for roasting 1/2 lb of coffee, manually entered full power by using the P5 button, and chose the maximum drum speed using the D button.
 First crack was achieved at 12:15, and I allowed the coffee to develop for 45 seconds after first crack for a final roast time of roughly 13 minutes.
 I stopped the roast, removed the drum and chaff collector using silicon gloves, and re-engaged the cooling cycle on the roaster immediately afterwards.

 The coffee can be cooled more quickly outside of the roaster since the metal inside the roaster retains heat.
 Our goal is to cool the coffee to room temperature in 4 minutes or less, and the best way to do this is to apply air cooling.
+You can achieve this by simply opening the door to the roaster while it completes the cooling cycle, but if you feel the need to, you can get more fancy.
 We used a colander and a small fan, but moving the coffee between two containers achieves the same result.
 These practices have the added benefit of winnowing off the chaff from the freshly roasted coffee.

 My Behmor Setup